computerguided/FCM/doc/TimerHandler.md

 timeoutMessage->timerId = timerId;
 ```

-Normally, a component does not have to specify the receiver for a message that it sends on a specific interface as this is already specified for the interface when it was connected (see “_[Connect an interface](#heading=h.6obm1zrex3wp)_”) and set when the message is sent by calling the components `sendMessage()` method.
+Normally, a component does not have to specify the receiver for a message that it sends on a specific interface as this is already specified for the interface when it was connected and set when the message is sent by calling the components `sendMessage()` method.
 This is different in this case as the receiver was specified when the timeout was set.

 ```cpp
 timeoutMessage->receiver = component;